Bamford Grange: A Lost House in Adswood

 The census record for 1871 does not give house names, but based from his position on the census listing next to George Atkinson who is known from later records to have lived at nearby Holly House, it is likely that an early resident, if not the first, was Captain Francis Lloyd, who on 10 November 1860 who had been awarded the post of Adjutant to the 4th Battalion of Cheshire Rifle Volunteers, based at the Stockport Armoury, opened in 1862 (above), which still stands in Greek Street, Edgeley, Stockport.
 Born in Warburton, in rural Cheshire, Captain Lloyd (aged 47) was resident in Bamford Lodge in 1871 with his wife Mary and servants Sarah Wheetton, Mary Higginbottom and James Wyke.
 Soon afterwards he retired and moved with his wife to Devon.

 The next householder to consider is William Austin (or Augustine) Cook, the father of the famous Gabrielle Ray.
 He was born in Hathersage, in the Hope Valley area of Derbyshire, a place which we associate with pleasant scenery, but for many years Hathersage was an industrial settlement.
 William's father, Robert Cook, moved there with his brother David from the Redditch area of Worcestershire, known for its needle manufacturers, about 1811, and set up in business in Hathersage.
 They created the Barnfield works to make needles, and similar items needed by the textile industry, and lived in nearby Barnfield House.
 Robert Cook died in 1866, and his eldest son Robert Charles Cook took over the firm.
 William, his third son, born 1846, left for the Manchester area where he set up in business as an iron merchant.
 The 1871 census finds him lodging with a couple at 328 Oxford Road, Chorlton-on-Medlock, Manchester.
-In 1873, then living in Stretford, he married Annie Maria Elizabeth Holden at St Ann's Roman Catholic Church in Stretford, and by 1874 the couple had moved in to Bamford Lodge, which was still named as such in a directory published that year.
+In 1873, living in Stretford, he married Annie Maria Elizabeth Holden at St Ann's Roman Catholic Church in Stretford, and by 1874 the couple had moved in to Bamford Lodge, which was named as such in a directory published that year.
 In 1880, William was appointed as a Magistrate for Stockport, apparently despite his application having been rejected by a vote of the Town Council.